david-park-04/portfolio/content/04 - Life & Productivity/Unlimited Memory.md

 **Chapter 2: Excuse Me**
 - Excuses are thought viruses preventing us learning effectively.
 - Where attention goes, energy flows.
-- Your opinions about yourself form the ceiling for you can become.
+- Your opinions about yourself form the ceiling for what you can become.

 **Chapter 3: Never Believe a Lie**
 - Identify your self-limiting beliefs and question them.